100 failed attempts of fundraising to 40B$ company.

 Dealing with VCs can sometimes feel like you are embarking on a treacherous journey because you may be at a disadvantage when it comes to negotiating a good deal.
 However, seasoned serial entrepreneurs will tell you that it is possible to get capital as and when you need it, without sacrificing your future options.
 You should know precisely what you are in for before you step into the fundraising process.

-I often find budding entrepreneurs wondering whether it’s a good idea to look into VC funding.
 I can tell you that each company has its own set of circumstances.
 So, if you are asking whether your business should or shouldn’t raise capital, I won’t be able to give you a yes or no answer.
-Instead, I recommend the following simple and practical framework to figure out what’s right for you.
+Instead, I recommend the following simple and practical framework

 First, you need to be very clear about what it is exactly you need money for.